ryonamin/MarlinTutorial/step3/README.md

 Now let's have a look at details.
 1) Check `src/SimpleProcessor.cc`.
 	1) Check that you have the following two lines at line 4 and 5.
 These are necessary to use LCCollection class and MCParticle class.
+These files can be found in `$LCIO/include` and you can find all the methods for the class objects.
 	```#include <EVENT/LCCollection.h>```
 	```#include <EVENT/MCParticle.h>```
 	2) Have a look at `processEvent()`